baens/blog.baens.net/content/posts/making-inspec-work-with-gcp-and-packer.md

 And executed that and viola, the IP address I needed.

 Now, something to be pointed out.
 That HTTP header we added (`Metadata-Flavor: Google`) is required.
-This is because the service only responds to commands with this header because otherwise these might be erroneous requests that are pointed to this service by accident.
+This is a safe guard to protect you incase you accidentally point something wrong to this location.

 Now that I have my IP address, how do I use it?
 Again, long searches didn't show a way to pipeline variables from one Packer step to another so what was I going todo?
 I'm not 100% sure how I stumbled upon but I found a very neat trick of downloading the file after you created it.
 Here is what that will look like in Packer's provisioning steps: